COMPARISON: Rolex Sky-Dweller VS Rolex Day-Date

 We are constantly asked questions about the differences between different types of watches from the most popular luxury watch brands as well as the differences between certain watches within a specific brand.
 Our various watch comparisons are made to enable you to make an educated and informed purchase decision about a watch by putting the information objectively in an easy to read format.

 Finding a good looking Rolex doesn't involve much research.
-The key is to find a model that can compliment and possibly enhance your existing way of life.
+The key is to find a new model that can complement and possibly enhance your existing way of life.
 That takes a little research.

 The two Rolex wristwatches that we will compare today are the Rolex Sky-Dweller 42mm VS the Rolex Day-Date 40mm.
-At a glance, these watches look slightly similar but in fact, they are very different.
-Below is a summary of the things that these two watches have in common and the pros and cons describing the features that make each one unique.
-For your convenience, you can use the buttons below to view the two collections now.
+At a glance, these mechanical watches look slightly similar but in fact, they are very different.
+Below is a summary of the things that these two watches have in common, and the pros and cons describing the features that make each one unique.
 Otherwise, proceed with the comparison below.

 - Both of these Rolex watches have a fluted bezel.